 That is it.
 You are ready.
 Prereleases start June 19 and you now know more about this set than half the people at your table.

 Building a Commander deck around Doctor Doom, Squirrel Girl, or any of the new Villains?
-Let the deck builder do the heavy lifting.
+The Vault builds a full 99 from EDHREC popularity and tells you exactly what you already own.